moddio/moddio-docs/using-scripts/script-editor/script-editor.md

 ![Example of script triggers](../../img/scripting/trigger.png)

-Taro is using an **event-driven approach** which allows you to add [triggers](https://www.modd.io/docs/triggers/) to scripts.
+Moddio is using an **event-driven approach** which allows you to add [triggers](https://www.modd.io/docs/triggers/) to scripts.
 [Triggers](https://www.modd.io/docs/triggers/) are basically events that cause the associated script Actions to run.
 Here's some examples of common triggers: *"when this entity is created"*, *"when a unit picks up an item"*, *"when player joins the game"*.

-Taro engine automatically checks at every engine step whether a trigger fulfills the conditions, then runs the associated Script.
+Moddio automatically checks at every engine step whether a trigger fulfills the conditions, then runs the associated Script.
 It's also possible to trigger scripts from another script (with the *"Run Script"* action) and with key/button inputs (with Unit Keybindings).

 You can find documentation for all the available triggers in the [API documentation](https://www.modd.io/docs/triggers/).